AhmeddAladdin/CAT-Reloaded-task-solution/Task Solution.md

 # 6. What is the difference between a discrete and a continuous random variable?

-                   discrete                                                    :                            continuous
+                   discrete                                                    VS.                            continuous
-They can take only specific or discrete values.                                : They can take any value within a specific range.
+They can take only specific or discrete values.
+VS. They can take any value within a specific range.

-Discrete variables are typically measured on a nominal or ordinal scale.       : Continuous variables are typically measured on an interval or ratio scale.
+Discrete variables are typically measured on a nominal or ordinal scale.
+VS. Continuous variables are typically measured on an interval or ratio scale.

-Discrete variables are often represented by bar graphs or histograms.          : Continuous variables are often represented by line graphs or smooth curves.
+Discrete variables are often represented by bar graphs or histograms.
+VS. Continuous variables are often represented by line graphs or smooth curves.

-Discrete variables have probability mass functions (PMF)                       : Continuous variables have probability density functions (PDF).
+Discrete variables have probability mass functions (PMF)                       VS. Continuous variables have probability density functions (PDF).

 # ------------------------------------------------------------------------

 # 7. What’s the difference between probability mass function and probability density function?

-                   PMF                                                                :            PDF
+                   PMF                                                                VS.            PDF
-The PMF is the probability that a discrete random variable takes at an exact value.   : The PDF is the probability that a continuous random variable takes at a specified interval.
+The PMF is the probability that a discrete random variable takes at an exact value.
+VS. The PDF is the probability that a continuous random variable takes at a specified interval.

-The PMF deals with the discrete random variables.                                     : The PDF deals with the continuous random variables.
+The PMF deals with the discrete random variables.
+VS. The PDF deals with the continuous random variables.

-PMF is evaluated at specific point.                                                   : PDF is evaluated at specified interval
+PMF is evaluated at specific point.
+VS. PDF is evaluated at specified interval

 # ------------------------------------------------------------------------